Last updated on October 30, 2023

 Magic Online has some unique play systems worth covering for tournament play.

 The first thing to understand about competing on Magic Online is that there are multiple unique currencies you have to manage.
 There are three main currencies plus a few other objects you might be given as you play Magic Online.

 Event Tickets are the primary currency of MTGO and can be used to enter events and buy cards from bots.
 They have a conversion rate to the dollar of roughly 90 cents a ticket, but this number varies over time.

 You can farm event tickets by selling unused cards or product to bots, or just buy them via Magic Online or third-party vendors.

 Play Points were added to MTGO several years ago.
 They’re a secondary currency that can only be used to enter events.
 They have no use for the secondary market as you can’t sell or trade them.

-You should always use play points instead of tickets to enter events because of their lack of liquidity.10 play points is roughly equivalent to $1 given Event Ticket rates to enter events.
+You should always use play points instead of tickets to enter events because of their lack of liquidity.
+Ten play points are roughly equivalent to $1 given Event Ticket rates to enter events.

 From a business perspective, Play Points provide a way for WotC to keep the player continuously entering events since some of their prize pool comes in the form of a currency with no value other than entering more events.